schweini2409/TauFactor/README.md

 # TauFactor
 TauFactor++ project (TauFactor and beyond)

+Tu NGUYEN, PhD student from LRCS, France

-Collaborate with Dr.Sam Cooper from ICL
+This project is in a collaboration with Dr.Sam Cooper from ICL

 One part of my PhD thesis